bittricky/scriptables/README.md

 With Scriptable, you can take almost complete control of your iOS device through customizable scripts—no app store restrictions or fees involved.

-Leverage JavaScript to automate tasks, integrate with APIs, access device features, and streamline your daily workflow.
-Turn your iPhone into a programmable tool that works precisely the way you need.
+Leverage JavaScript to automate tasks, integrate with APIs, access device features, display analytics, or even streamline processes.
+Turn your iPhone into a programmable tool that works precisely the way you need it, maybe even more.

-Customize and Automate Your iPhone with Scriptable.
+Customize and Automate Your iPhone using Scriptable.

-# iOS Scriptable Technical Documentation

 ## What is Scriptable?